 - The company which built the truck, should a defective component be found to hinder the trucker’s driving abilities.

 - Any governmental or municipal agencies responsible for the road’s safety.

-From there, we can begin the process of investigating the circumstances surrounding your truck accident.
+From there, your truck accident lawyers in Lafayette, LA, can begin the process of investigating the circumstances surrounding your truck accident.